Ngcademy/auth/README.md

 }));
 ```

+This information is forwarded to your login API endpoint.

 #### Login Success

 The `LoginSuccess` action is emitted when the `AuthService.login()` method successfully returns back a `200` status code.
 By default we expect the response body to contain the authenticated user object.

 The `authUser` property will be assigned to state based on the response body.